UFVegPathology/phyto-data-viz/syllabus.md

 This class is taught using a flipped, learner-centered, approach, because learning to program and work with data requires actively working on computers.
-Flipped classes work well for all kinds of content, but I think they work particularly well for computer oriented classes.
+Flipped classes work well for all kinds of content, but we think they work particularly well for computer oriented classes.
 If you're interested in knowing more take a look at this website: https://teach.ufl.edu/resource-library/flipped-classroom/.